-- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the
+• Your Medicare covered services must be provided according to the coverage guidelines established

-- You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a Primary Care Provider (a PCP) who is providing and overseeing your care.
+- Your services (including medical care, services, supplies, and equipment) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a Primary Care Provider (a PCP) who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
 This is called giving you a "referral."
 Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart in italics.